freeCodeCamp/freeCodeCamp/guide/english/r/data-types/index.md

 ## Lists
- It is an R-object which can contain many different types of elements inside it like vectors, functions and even another list inside it.
+ An R-object which can contain many different types of elements inside it like vectors, functions and even another list inside it.
 For example:

 	> list1 <- list(c(2,5,3),21.3,sin)
 	> list1